 Imagine a little saddle bag where you carry your tools and spares on a regular ride, but plus-sized!
 Saddle bags are typically preferred for carrying sleeping equipment and soft, compressible items.
 They are affixed to the seatpost and saddle rails by way of velcro or clip straps.

 If the bag is designed well and secured correctly, it will reduce sway, which can throw the rider off balance.
 It is best to have a few practice packs where you experiment with how much you can pack and how to fit everything effectively and ensure you have mastered the most secure way to fit the saddle bag on the bike.
 The more tightly packed the bag, the less likely it will swing around underneath you.

 Volumes vary from anywhere from 2 litres up to 15 litres, so think carefully about what you might want to take with you as obviously, the smaller the pack, the less it will swing from wise to side while riding.

 As the name would suggest, handlebar bags are mounted on the front of the handlebar itself.
 While this mounting location can often require some troubleshooting to live in unison with lights, GPS computers and the like, the main advantage of a handlebar bag is its ability to carry a large number of items, or bulky items (such as a tent), in a stable position on the bike.
-The bags themselves will typically come either with zips and/or velcro pockets or as a roll-up style, similar to a dry bag.
+The bags themselves will typically come either with zips or velcro pockets or as a roll-up style, similar to a dry bag.